 Place the cabbage in a large bowl with:

-3 tablespoons canning or pickling salt, sea salt, or kosher salt (if using kosher or sea salt, weigh out 1 3/4 ounces, which is the equivalent of 3 tablespoons--do not use coarse sea salt, as the chunks are too large to dissolve properly in this application)
+3 tablespoons canning or pickling salt, sea salt, or kosher salt (if using kosher or sea salt, weigh out 1 3/4 ounces or 54 grams, which is the equivalent of 3 tablespoons--do not use coarse sea salt, as the chunks are too large to dissolve properly in this application)

 Massage the cabbage.
 You can do this with squeaky-clean hands or with another utensil, such as a spoon or even a potato masher.
 I like to use my hands because it enables me to better manipulate the cabbage and get it to release more water.
 However, do wash your hands thoroughly every time you work with a fermented product so as not to introduce harmful bacteria.
 As you do this, you’ll notice that the cabbage begins to release water and wilt.
 Continue to massage the cabbage for up to 30 minutes.
 This length of time is not mandatory by any means, but it won’t hurt, and if your cabbage is particularly resilient, you may need to massage it for longer.